-Muhammad Shamim Khan (OBE FRCS (Urol) FEBU) is a consultant and reader in urology at Guy's and St Thomas' NHS Foundation Trust and King's College School of Medicine, London.
+Muhammad Shamim Khan is a consultant and reader in urology at Guy's and St Thomas' NHS Foundation Trust and King's College London.

-Muhammed leads the invasive and high risk non-muscle invasive bladder cancer programme at Guy's Hospital which is the regional centre for management of this cancer (London Cancer Alliance) offering robotic and open radical cystectomy and all types of urinary diversions.
+He leads the invasive and high risk non-muscle invasive bladder cancer programme at Guy's and St Thomas'.
+The programme offers robotic and open radical cystectomy and all types of urinary diversions.

-The robotic cystectomy programme at Guy's Hospital is the first of its kind in UK and Europe and the team has national and international recognition for pioneering work.
-Muhammed carries out one of the highest numbers of this procedure in the country, and has helped establish the robotic cystectomy programme both nationally and internationally.
+He carries out one of the highest numbers of robotic cystectomies in the country and has helped establish the robotic cystectomy programme both nationally and internationally.
 He is also a major contributor to the national and international database of the outcomes of robotic assisted radical cystectomy.

-He is currently director of the BAUS (British Association of Urological Surgeons) office of education.
-He is heavily involved in teaching and training locally, regionally, nationally and internationally and has made an enormous contribution in promoting minimally invasive, reconstructive and transplant surgery in Asian and African subcontinents.
+He is director of the British Association of Urological Surgeons (BAUS) office of education.
+He is involved in teaching and training nationally and internationally and has made an enormous contribution in promoting minimally invasive, reconstructive and transplant surgery in Asian and African subcontinents.

-He is also co–chair of the regional (south east) and national simulation programme in urology (SIMULATE) and a member of the:
+He is also co–chair of the south east and national simulation programme in urology (SIMULATE) and a member of the:

 Education and training

 - Fellowship of the European Board of Urology